Last updated: 7th May 2019

 - Ask the buyer for ID with an address and landline telephone number; if they're reluctant to give this information, be wary

-Documents you'll need to sell your motorhome
+Documents you'll need to sell your motorhome or campervan

 Once the deal has been sealed and payment cleared you will need to write a receipt to the buyer acknowledging the following:

 - Name and address of buyer

 - Make two copies of the receipt; one for you and one for the buyer.